EverTokki/CPSC221_Notes/Lecture 1.md

 ```
 T(n) = Running time
 n = input size

+*The input size is indicated with the number n; sometimes there can be multiple inputs.
 ```

   * Ask them to stand up and wave: T(n) = 60

   * Ask everyone in the audience, one at a time, if their name is the same as the given: T(n) = 7n+4

 There are different metrics of algorithms: